 - 2 tablespoons Olive Oil

-- 1 Large Onion finely diced (white or yellow onion)
+- 1 Large Onion finely diced (white or yellow)

 - 1 Celery Rib sliced or diced

-- 1 Large Carrot cut into rounds or half rounds depending on the size
+- 1 Large Carrot cut into rounds or half rounds, depending on size

 - 3–4 Garlic Cloves minced